 In the following we will first highlight some of the most common features of thought experiments.
 A proposal follows for classifying thought experiments, before reviewing the state of the debate on thought experimenting, preceded by some remarks about the history of philosophical inquiry into thought experiments.
-We conclude by highlighting some of the recent developments surrounding the “laboratory of the mind,” as some have called it.
+We conclude by highlighting some of the recent developments surrounding the so-called laboratory of the mind.